Close contact services

 Business owners and staff should also follow the principles in the wider retail guidance, including guidance relating to the high risk zone and good practice, which may restrict the services that can be offered.
 NHS inform general advice is a useful source of information for clients who might be at highest risk of COVID-19.

-Test and Protect is also a key point for providers to be aware of.
-This guidance provides details on Test and Protect, but for close contact services there is an additional requirement to retain customers’ / client’s details for 21 days with a view to sharing their contact information with Test and Protect Teams if required.
+Test and Protect is a key point for service or treatment providers to be aware of, in particular the additional guidance on retaining customer/client details for 21 days with a view to sharing their contact information with Test and Protect Teams if required.
 Providers should discuss this with clients so that they agree to have their contact details used for this purpose.

 The ‘high risk zone’ is defined as ‘the area in front of the face where splashes and droplets from the nose and mouth may be present, which can pose a hazard’.
-If treatments in the high risk zone cannot be carried out without the ability to be provided from the side of the face or behind the head and therefore require prolonged periods in the highest risk zone then they should not be offered in this phase of the Scottish Government’s Route Map.
+If treatments in the high risk zone cannot be carried out without the ability to be provided from the side of the face or behind the head and therefore require prolonged periods in the highest risk zone then they should not be offered.

 Good practice involves the practitioner continually moving from side to side or from the back avoiding the high-risk zone, inactive periods, and keeping the activity time involved as short as possible.